Probabilistic time: Grassmann representation

 In this picture the projector ${\cal P}_\sigma$ is represented by the diagonal matrix $({\cal P}_\sigma)_{\tau\rho}$, \be _\sigma\to({\cal P}_\sigma)_{\tau\rho}=\delta_{\sigma\tau}\delta_{\sigma\rho}. \ee For an arbitrary Grassmann operator one has \be _\tau{\cal F}{\cal P}_\tau={F}_{\tau\tau}{\cal P}_\tau. \ee The explicit form of ${\cal P}_\tau$ can be written as \be _\tau=g_\tau {\cal D}_\tau\tilde{{\cal D}}_\tau\tilde g_\tau, \ee where $g_\tau,\tilde g_\tau$ stand for the multiplication with the corresponding Grassmann elements.
 The operators ${\cal D}_\tau,\tilde{{\cal D}}_\tau$ involve products of derivatives such that applied on $g_\tau$ and $\tilde g_\tau$ they yield \be _\tau g_\tau=1~,~\tilde{{\cal D}}_\tau\tilde g_\tau=1. \ee Thus the projector ${\cal P}_\tau$ provides an explicit formal construction for the extraction of the probability distribution $\{p_\tau\}$ from the Grassmann wave function $g$.

 At this stage we have expressed all statistical properties of our system of two-level observables in terms of a Grassmann algebra.
 We can associate to every normalized element of a Grassmann algebra $(\sum_\tau q^2_\tau=1)$ a set of classical probabilities $p_\tau=q^2_\tau$, and to every ``real diagonal'' Grassmann operator ${\cal A}$ a classical observable $A_\tau$ with expectation value given by eq. \eqref{29}.
 The time evolution of the probability distribution typically involves Grassmann operators ${\cal F}$ \eqref{35} that are not diagonal.
+In appendix B we discuss in detail the unitary time evolution of sect. \ref{Evolutionlaw} in the Grassmann formalism.

 {\bf 4. \quad Complex Grassmann algebra}

 The Grassmann algebra can be extended to a complex Grassmann algebra, where the coefficients $q_\tau$ are replaced by complex numbers $c_\tau$, such that the probability distribution $\{p_\tau\}$ is represented by \be g=\sum_\tau c_\tau g_\tau~,~\tilde g =\sum_\tau c^*_\tau\tilde g_\tau~,~ p_\tau=|c_\tau|^2. \ee As discussed before, we may use the last bit for the distinction between the real and imaginary parts of a complex wave function, with $\alpha=(k,B)$ and $\tau'$ labeling the $2^{B-1}$ states corresponding to the bits labeled by $k$, \ba q_{\tau',+}&=&q\Big(\big[n_k\big],n_B=1\Big)~,~q_{\tau',-}=q \Big(\big[n_k\big],n_B=0\Big),\nn\\ c_{\tau'}&=&q_{\tau',_+}+iq_{\tau',-}. \ea We may now construct a complex Grassmann algebra using Grassmann variables $\psi_k$ (no $\psi_B$!) and basis elements $g_{\tau'}$, with $p_{\tau'}=|c_{\tau'}|^2$ and $g=c_{\tau'}g_{\tau'},\tilde g =c^*_{\tau'}\tilde g_{\tau'}$.
 In principle, a Grassmann algebra based on $B-1$ Grassmann variables with complex coefficients $c_{\tau'}$ contains the information about $B$ bits.
 However, the probabilities $p_{\tau'}$ correspond to a type of ``coarse graining'' since they add the probabilities of states with $n_B=1$ or $n_B=0,p_{\tau'}=q^2_{\tau',+}+q^2_{\tau',-}$.